semarainc/TuxDex/README.md

 Note: The Current Script is messy but it works :)

 ## Limitation
-  The Current script is not really stable, but overall it works well on my machine, currently miraclecast requires to turnoff NetworkManager and WPA_Supplicant when activating it as as sink thats why before connecting to SamsungDex it needs to disable your wifi temporarily
+  The Current script is not really stable, but overall it works well on my machine, currently miraclecast requires to turnoff NetworkManager and WPA_Supplicant when activating it as sink, thats why before connecting to SamsungDex it needs to disable your wifi temporarily

 ## Requirements
 - Systemd